jianing-sun/Javacard-Apdu-TLV/README.md

 `6F`, however, it only has 6 values, smaller than 6F.
 In the end, I changed `6F` to `06` to match the definition of TLV in order to correctly parse it.
 * I wrote some utilities to do hex/bin/dec convert along with byte array/string convert.
-Sometimes I need to operate for a long string which is longer more than 128.
+Sometimes I need to operate for a long string which is way longer than 128.
 As the time for submitting this "homework" is limited, I just use `int` first.
 I'd like to modify all of these type problem and perfect it later, but I want send this version to you first, as it has already achieved all the required functions.
 Really sorry about that.
 I'll fit that these days.